varunkumardev/amitmerchant1990.github.io/_posts/2019-7-22-serialize-closures-php-package.md

 ## Unserializing closures

-Closure unserialization is done using the standard [unserialize](https://www.php.net/manual/en/function.unserialize.php) function.
+The package unserialize the closures using the standard [unserialize](https://www.php.net/manual/en/function.unserialize.php) function.
 Once the wrapper was unserialized, you can directly invoke the wrapper, or you can extract the serialized closure by calling the getClosure method.

 ```php
 // Unserialize the closure